sunjerry019/nanosquared/README.md

 *More to be added*

 ### WinCamD
 To use the `WinCamD` Python Interface, you first need to the install `DataRay` software.

 Please install the version that corresponds to your Python installation (i.e. 64-bit DataRay for 64-bit Python).
 As DataRay is regularly putting out updates for their devices, we have decided not to include the installer in this repository.
-Please visit their website for more information.
+Please visit their website for more information, or [see above](#version-information) for the links to the versions used during the development of this code.

+### Python Modules
 *More to be added*

 ## Independent Modules